mongodb/awscdk-resources-mongodbatlas/API.md

 - *Type:* string

-Amazon Resource Name (ARN) of the Identity and Access Management (IAM) role that the data lake assumes when accessing data stores.
+Amazon Resource Name (ARN) of the Identity and Access Management (IAM) role that the Atlas Data Federation assumes when accessing data stores.

 ---